Useful Websites for Reimagining the ICC Performance Code

 The American Institute of Architects (AIA) offers a range of publications on building performance and sustainability and more.
 Their Commitment to the Architecture 2030 Challenge aims to achieve better performing buildings that are carbon neutral by 2030.
 They aim for more use of performance-based design of buildings as well.

 The mission of the National Institute of Building Sciences (NIBS) is to serve the public interest by advancing building science and technology to improve the built environment.
 NIBS is active in construction issues, disaster resilience, and high-performing buildings, among other areas.
 With respect to high-performing buildings, NIBS and AIA collaborate on the development of the Building Research Information Knowledgebase (BRIK), an interactive portal to support incorporation of multidisciplinary research in the design, construction and operation of high-performance buildings.
+With respect to high-performing buildings, NIBS has compiled the Whole Building Design Guide, which provides discussion on many aspects of performance and outcome based design, sustainability and resilience, along with a number of helpful reference documents.

 The National Fire Protection Association (NFPA) provides free-to-view access to their wide selection of codes and standards, many of which include performance-based options.
 The NFPA also provides access to free data and research reports on fire topics including fire and sustainability interactions in a number of areas (e.g., PVS, ESS, EVs, etc.)